mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 nothing # hide
 ```

-As a result, the flow constraints will be adjusted as follows:
+As a result, the flow constraints will be adjusted:
 ```@repl dcopf
 print(system.branch.label, analysis.method.constraint.flow.active)
 ```